HuolalaTech/react-query-kit/README.md

   // ...
   use: [
     myMiddleware,
-    // or just difined inside of `use` function myMiddleware2(useQueryNext) {
+    // or just defined inside of `use` function myMiddleware2(useQueryNext) {
       return options => {
         // ...